GentillePlume/comingsoon-template-full/README.md

 # TO DO
 - [x] Basic page
 - [x] Smooth animations during page loading
+- [ ] Performances optimization for the over effect in social network bar
 - [ ] Responsive design for all screen sizes
 - [ ] Progress bar
 - [ ] Firefox animations issue